nohamelin/xseei/README.md

 --------------------------------------------

 A lightweight, XUL-based (a.k.a. "legacy") add-on for the Mozilla Firefox web browser to import and export your installed search engines (sometimes called "search plugins") from and to XML files in the OpenSearch format.
+These features are accessible from the Search pane of the Preferences page in Firefox.
+No toolbar button or global keyboard shortcut is provided.

-    This add-on is NOT available anymore for current Firefox releases; see below.
+    This add-on is NOT available anymore for new Firefox releases; see below.

-### Why

-Firefox 45 changed how the search engines installed by the user are stored in disk: instead of plain XML files, a unique compressed and hashed file is used.
-It was in order to provide a better protection against search hijacking, but it made impossible to edit or even inspect the data of these engines to knowledgeable users without the use of additional *ad hoc* tools; even adding a new search engine from the local file system became an awkward task.

 ### Install